awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/managed-blockchain-encryption-at-rest.md

 ### Specifying a Customer Managed Key<a name="managed-blockchain-encryption-at-rest.using-cust-keys.specify"></a>

-You can specify the Amazon Resource Name \(ARN\) of a customer managed KMS key when you create a new member by using the Managed Blockchain API or the AWS Command Line Interface \(AWS CLI\)\.
+You can specify the Amazon Resource Name \(ARN\) of a customer managed KMS key when you create a new member by using the Managed Blockchain console, the Managed Blockchain API, or the AWS CLI\.
 The following is an example of a KMS key ARN\.

 ```
 arn:aws:kms:us-east-1:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab